admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 ## Chance

 Fortune hands have a "?
 Chance" button, which draws the top card from the Fortune Deck and plays it immediately.

+# Alternative Cards UI
+The system supports [🦋Monarch](https://foundryvtt.com/packages/monarch) as an alternative user interface for card hands.

+In order to use it, the Host must first install and activate the module.
+Then host and players may individually enable it in their client settings.